tscanlin/developers.optimizely.com/src/content/rest/reference/variations/2-create.md

 Note that newly created experiments come with two variations created automatically, so you may need to PUT a variation rather than POSTing it.

-#### Known issues

-Traffic allocation may not always be set correctly.
-Changes to the `weight` or `is_paused` property should be double-checked on optimizely.com.

-We're working on fixing this issue now.
-Please contact [developers@optimizely.com](mailto:developers@optimizely.com) to be updated when it is fixed.